PhD Handbook

 Petitions

 Students may occasionally have reason to seek an exception to a policy or procedure.
 Information on the petition process may be found on the Graduate Studies webpage on petitions.
-After consulting with their assigned advisor, students may petition the PhD Program Director and the PhD Program Committee for exceptions to any policies and procedures of the program.
+After consulting with an assigned or selected Faculty Guide or mentor, students may petition the PhD Program Director and the PhD Program Committee for exceptions to any policies and procedures of the program.
 Exceptions will only be made in unusually compelling circumstances, based on strong rationale and supporting evidence, and on consideration of maintaining the quality of the academic program.
 Consequently, the consideration of all petitions will focus on the maintenance of our academic and ethical standards.
-Petitions that require a PhD Program Committee decision are reviewed privately by the faculty members of that committee, and are treated as confidential.
+Petitions that require a PhD Program Committee decision are reviewed privately by the faculty members of that committee and are treated as confidential.

 Grievance Procedure